Google Directory, LDAP, AD, GAL: Choose the Right Architecture

 Each person you manage must be stored in a database named “Directory” or a GAL (“Global Address List”), that will allow the different services and stakeholders to:

-• store information about their members (like their roles, locations, phone numbers, email addresses, birth date, etc.)
+- store information about their members (like their roles, locations, phone numbers, email addresses, birth dates, etc.)

 What Directory Technology for what use?